The Political landscape

 — Richard Flanagan "On the mountain" December 1995

 No assessment of the significance of the mountain’s political history has been published.
 The three most significant themes are the protection/use/destruction of natural resources, especially flora; beauty/utility; and tourist developments/attractions.
+A lesser theme is the treating of the mountain as a plinth upon which some widely conspicuous object can be placed—say, bonfires, light beams, statures.

 Excepting ‘Ogilvie’s Scar’, commonly nothing physical remains.
 The value of the sites is mostly intangible, Alone, most of the flashpoints are of only local heritage significance, but all together, by their early emergence and continual complication, and by their diversity: by showing what they so potently inspired, these places are essential to explaining the development of environmental consciousness into a mass political force in this nation.
 And in the world.
 They have national and some global significance.